au-kuku-ssu/digital-event-manager-bot/docs/reports_evaluation/README.md

   Right now we're working with placeholders.
 Need to switch to a real database and bind data logic to it.

 - **Insecure presentation scoring implementation.**
-  Currently, the evaluation of presentations and editing of scores is done through passing the `pres_id` in the callback data, which is not secure.
+  Currently, the editing of scores is done through passing the `jury_code` in the callback data, which is not secure.
+Hashed version must be used.
   It would be better to avoid passing sensitive information like this directly and instead use a more secure method of handling such data, like using a database or encrypted session tokens.

 - **Write proper tests.**